 - Unlike our drag and drop pages, you must explicitly save and publish your page for your changes to go live.

-To learn more about publishing Standard Leadpages, be sure to review our guide, Creating a New Leadpage ↗
+To learn more about publishing Standard Lead Pages, be sure to review our guide, Creating a Standard Lead Page (Legacy Builder) ↗

-You can access any of your published pages at your subdomain on our servers.
+You can access any of your published pages at your Leadpages Domain on our servers.
 By default, each page’s URL will follow the same basic structure:

 These default URLs are perfectly valid—you can use them to promote your page via email, ads, or other channels.
-If you have a domain or website, review our other publishing options below ↓
+If you have a domain or website, you can connect your domain to Leadpages or use one of the other publishing options below ↓

 View and edit your page’s URL